-Amy Schatz is an award-winning director and producer of children's shows and documentaries.
-Her work -- a mix of storytelling, live action, celebrity performances, music videos, animation, and heartfelt interviews with kids -- has earned 8 Emmy Awards, 5 Directors Guild of America Awards, 3 Peabody Awards, Parents' Choice Awards, and others.
+Amy Schatz is an award-winning director and producer of children's shows, series, and documentaries.
+Her work -- a mix of animation, live action, celebrity performances, music videos, and heartfelt interviews with kids -- has earned 8 Emmy Awards, 5 Directors Guild of America Awards, 3 Peabody Awards, Parents' Choice Awards, and others.

 Schatz's shows include the critically acclaimed Classical Baby series and the bedtime classic, Goodnight Moon & Other Sleepytime Tales.
 Most recently, she completed Song of Parkland, a film with the Marjory Stoneman Douglas drama department, and The Number on Great-Grandpa’s Arm, a Holocaust story.
 Among her other projects are Saving My Tomorrow, a 6-part HBO series on the environment, produced in collaboration with the American Museum of Natural History, and An Apology to Elephants, a film with Lily Tomlin.